Popular Infographics Examples to Inspire Your Creativity

 In a nutshell, the goal of an infographic is always to ‘show’ rather than ‘tell.’
 Any way you can convey a piece of information visually (through an illustration, chart, or graph) will have more power than writing it as text.

-These visuals will make complex information more digestible and help retain your reader’s attention
+These visuals will make complex information more digestible and help retain your reader’s attention.

 That’s why the best infographics use clever graphic design techniques like an appealing color palette, graphs, pie charts, and other visual elements (which can increase readership by 80%).